HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

   sql_file="landmark_elements_and_roles.sql"
   )
 }}

+In 2025, the adoption of ARIA landmarks has increased slightly, led by the growing use of the native `<main>` element, now at 47%, up 3% from 2024.
+This progress reflects better compliance with semantic HTML and more robust page structure for users relying on assistive tools.

+Screen reader users often navigate via "rotors" or landmark menus to jump between these page regions.
+Skip links pointing to landmarks improve usability by allowing immediate access to core content.
+They circumvent repeated navigation blocks or banners.
+We discuss Skip links in a later section.

 Continued education on leveraging native HTML5 landmarks and minimizing redundant ARIA roles will further improve keyboard and assistive technology navigation experiences.
 The growth in semantic structure adoption supports accessibility goals and aligns web content with modern best practices.